About Our Plans

 How do I print the PDF plans?

 The PDF plans are full sized templates that can be printed on a 24″ wide format printer.
 Kinko’s, Staples, or any place that prints construction plans will be able to print your plans.
 Simply ask the print shop to print the files actual size.
+If you are being asked for as password it is because you are trying to open the file with editing software (Adobe Illustrator) not read only software (Adobe Reader).

 Can I cut your PDF plans on my own CNC machine?